tmicomyiza/Neural_Network/README.md

 *e.g ANN predicts [5.1 3.3 1.7 0.5] as Iris-setosa, and it is Iris-setosa

 * the program will also print error as it the algorithm goes through trainning.
-* when it finishes running, it will print the accuracy algorithm is classifying the the test given
+* when it finishes running, it will print the accuracy algorithm in classifying the the test given

+# the program will provide you a chance of to provide manual tests.
+The results will be save on the "results.txt" file

 # Reference
 * https://towardsdatascience.com/everything-you-need-to-know-about-neural-networks-and-backpropagation-machine-learning-made-easy-e5285bc2be3a